-Today, the world needs priests just like it always has.
-Do you think God is calling you to live the wonderful life of a priest?
+The world needs priests just like it always has.
+Do you think life as a priest may be for you?

 Where does it start?